Radcliffe Camera

 If the Appeal Panel determines that the student will not be able to meet the SAP standards, then the student will be ineligible for further disbursements of US student loans until they are able to take action that brings them into compliance with the SAP standards.

 If the Appeal Panel determines that the student should be able to meet the SAP standards by the end of the subsequent payment period, the student will be placed on probation.
-The student’s progress will be reviewed at the end of the payment period, as probation status is for one payment period only.
+If the probation is for one payment period the student’s progress will be reviewed at the end of the payment period.
 If the student is not meeting the SAP standards at this point, then they will not be eligible for further disbursements of US student loans until they are able to take action that brings them into compliance with the SAP standards.

 If the Appeal Panel determines that the student will require more than one payment period in order to meet the SAP standards, the student will be placed on probation and an academic plan will be drawn up, in collaboration with the student’s supervisor, tutor and/or department.
 The student’s progress will be reviewed at the end of the payment period to determine if the student is meeting the requirements of the academic plan.
 If the student is meeting the requirements of the academic plan, the student is eligible to receive US student loans as long as they continue to meet those requirements.
 If a student needs to change their academic plan, then they must submit another appeal, explaining what has happened to make the change necessary and how they will be able to make academic progress.
 If the student fails to meet the requirements of their academic plan or their appeal to change their academic plan is unsuccessful, then they will not be eligible for further disbursements of US student loans until they are able to take action that brings them into compliance with the SAP standards.